 The fact is, social media quotes can sure look pretty, but some of them are doing the exact opposite of what they are intended to do, and it makes me cringe when I see… something like this.

 Willpower, Moderation, and Guilt: 3 Words I Don’t Use

 Willpower is a term that gets a lot of positive attention.
 But, actually, it’s a term that is very negative.
 Have you ever said, “I’m not going to eat the cake!” or “I’m not going to eat the pasta!”
 It’s all negative energy.
 Why should we focus so much energy on pushing ourselves to not do things?
 I have found with my clients that this just doesn’t work.

-First, it can create stress, and we know what that does: Cortisol, a stress hormone, increases.
+First, it can create stress, and we know what that does: It increases cortisol, a stress hormone.
 This can cause weight around the midsection and make us crave the worst types of food.
 If you’re “stressing out” about eating the pasta, guess what?
 You may gain weight (without even eating the pasta, due to stress) and likely you’re going to end up eating it too, because cortisol causes you to crave it more!

 Wine?
-Technically 2 drinks a day for men and 1 for women is moderation.
+Technically two drinks a day for men and one for women is moderation.
 But my guess is someone would say double that is moderation, or others can justify drinking nothing during the week but as much as they want on the weekends.

 Chocolate?
 Well this depends on other “indulgences” that are eaten and will vary from person to person.
 For some, a half ounce a day is moderation.
 For others, an entire chocolate bar in one sitting once a month is moderation.